AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 ### API Configuration {#configuring-flexible-port-egress-provision-api}

 Once per program, the POST `/program/<programId>/networkInfrastructures` endpoint is invoked, simply passing the value of `flexiblePortEgress` for the `kind` parameter and region.
 The endpoint responds with the `network_id`, and other information including the status.
-The full set of parameters and exact syntax, and important information like what parameters cannot be changed later, [can be referenced in the API docs.](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/createNetworkInfrastructure)

 Once called, it typically takes approximately 15 minutes for the networking infrastructure to be provisioned.
 A call to the Cloud Manager's [network infrastructure GET endpoint](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/getNetworkInfrastructure) would show a status of "ready".

-If the program-scoped flexible port egress configuration is ready, the `PUT /program/<program_id>/environment/<environment_id>/advancedNetworking` endpoint must be invoked per environment to enable networking at the environment level and to optionally declare any port forwarding rules.
-Parameters are configurable per environment to offer flexibility.
+>[!TIP]

-Port forwarding rules should be declared for any destination ports other than 80/443, but only if not using http or https protocol, by specifying the set of destination hosts (names or IP, and with ports).
-The client connection using port 80/443 over http/https must still use proxy settings in their connection to have the properties of advanced networking applied to the connection.
-For each destination host, customers must map the intended destination port to a port from 30000 through 30999.
+>

-The API should respond in just a few seconds, indicating a status of updating and after about 10 minutes, the endpoint's `GET` method should indicate that advanced networking is enabled.
+>The full set of parameters, exact syntax, and important information like what parameters can not be changed later, [can be referenced in the API documentation.](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/createNetworkInfrastructure)

 #### Updates {#updating-flexible-port-egress-provision}